nyggus/makepackage/README.md

 ## Structure of a package created using `makepackage`

-You can use various structures to create a Python package. `makepackage` uses one of them, a simple (though not the simplest) one.
+You can use various structures to create a Python package. `makepackage` uses one of them, a simple (though not the simplest) but quite common one.
 You will see the following structure of the ziuziu/ folder (so, of the `ziuziu` package):

 ```shell
 .